tanbro/redis_func_cache/CONTRIBUTING.md

    cd redis_func_cache
    ```

-3. [uv](https://docs.astral.sh/uv/) is the recommended package and project manager.
+3. (_optional_) [uv](https://docs.astral.sh/uv/) is the recommended package and project manager.
 Commonly install it using a package manager, or install it using one of the following commands:

    - On Unix-like systems: